 Examines the operation of basic electrical and electronic circuits.
 The building and trouble shooting of the circuits is practiced.
 The principles of data taking, data reduction, synthesis, and analysis, as well as the writing of scientific reports are part of the course.
 Applies to Associate Degree.

 ENGR M80 - INTERNSHIP IN ENGINEERING 1 TO 4 UNITS

-Prerequisites: Completion of or concurrent enrollment in one course in the discipline Class Hours: 3 to 33 work experience hours as arranged
+Prerequisites: Completion of or concurrent enrollment in one course in the discipline and instructor approval.